nasa-jpl/open-source-rover/electrical/pcb/README.md

 First, wire the 6pos terminal block headers to the roboclaw boards, as indicated in figure 3.36.

 TODO: update the below and make sure it's correct

-FOR v2.0.3, you should wire the pins in the J16,J17,J18 headers directly to the pins on the corresponding side of the roboclaw - it is a direct 1-to-1 mapping all the way down, with no wires crossed.
+For v2.0.3, you should wire the pins in the J16,J17,J18 headers directly to the pins on the corresponding side of the roboclaw - it is a direct 1-to-1 mapping all the way down, with no wires crossed.

 Do this for all three roboclaws.